We are very excited to announce this year's Oshkosh Food Co-op slate of candidates!

 This is the official notice of openings for the Oshkosh Food Co-op Board of Directors!

-All member-owners are eligible to run.
-Those with skills in grant writing, finance, human resources, and cultural inclusion are strongly encouraged to throw their hat in the ring.
+All member-owners are welcome to run for a seat on the Board of Directors.
+Those with skills in finance, governance, retail operations, human resources and cultural inclusion are especially encouraged to throw their hats in the ring.

 If you are interested in running for the board, please:

-- Review the candidate packet.
+- Review the Candidate Information Packet.

 Questions can be directed to [email protected]